Agile Project Management

 Unlocking PMO Value: The Eight-Step PMO Value Ring Methodology

 In today’s project-driven world, the question many executives ask is not “Do we need a PMO?” but rather “How does our PMO deliver measurable value?”
 Too often, PMOs are built on rigid templates or generic “types” that fail to align with stakeholder expectations.
 That’s where the PMO Value Ring comes in.
+Developed through global PMO research and captured in PMI/PMO Global Alliance white papers, this eight-step methodology offers a practical, evidence-based way to design, manage, and continuously evolve a value-driven PMO.

 Read more »